simonhaenisch/md-to-pdf/readme.md

 ## Security Consideration

-This tool serves the directory that contains the given markdown file(s) via a http server on `localhost` on a relatively random port (or the port you specify), and that server gets shut down before the process exits (or as soon as it is killed).
+By default, this tool serves the current working directory via a http server on `localhost` on a relatively random port (or the port you specify), and that server gets shut down when the process exits (or as soon as it is killed).
 Please be aware that for the duration of the process this server will be accessible on your local network, and therefore all files within the served folder that the process has permission to read.
-So as a suggestion, maybe don't run this in watch mode in your system's root folder 🤓.
+So as a suggestion, maybe don't run this in watch mode in your system's root folder. 😉

 ## Customization/Development